 Infusing nature with architecture and design, Anderson Walk brings elements of the outside in, creating a space that is ideal for reflection and imagination.
 A series of wood feature walls weave their way through the three towers of Anderson Walk.
 A thread is formed throughout this new residential development by incorporating versions of the Shattered and the Alder series.
 This thread takes you from one piece to the next, from building to building, offering a story that ties in with the history, heritage, and nature of the area.

 Wood represents many different avenues, and yet it all directs us back to the tree.
 The Shattered series and the Alder series both pay tribute to the wood, allowing us to imagine where it came from and what it now represents.

-I love the experience of walking in the many forests near my home, never sure of what lies in the shadows in the distance or in the dark spaces between the trees.
-I’ve often wondered if the mystery suggested these dark spaces and unknown depths is a significant part of what draws us to the natural world.
+I love the experience of walking in the forests near my home, never sure of what lies in the shadows in the distance or the dark spaces between the trees.
+I’ve often wondered if the mystery suggested in these dark spaces and unknown depths is a significant part of what draws us to the natural world.

-Alder was a natural choice as a material with which to tell this story of the coastal forest.
-Western Alder is a pioneer tree.
+Alder was a natural choice as the material with which to tell this story of the coastal forest.
+Western alder is a pioneer tree.
 It grows quickly from saplings into dense stands of foliage that contribute to the forest’s shifting play of light and dark.
 It also has the unique and crucial ability to fix nitrogen from the air into the soil, preparing fertile ground for other tree species to be reborn.